 - Each teacher has a behaviour-tracking sheet on which to record incidents of inappropriate behaviour.
-These consequences will be displayed either via a booklet (1,2 and 3) or on a wall display (year 4,5 and 6) - If the consequences do not produce a change in behaviour then a contract will be drawn up involving child, parents and the Academy.
+These consequences will be displayed either via a booklet (1,2 and 3) or on a wall display (year 4,5 and 6) - If the consequences do not produce a change in behaviour then a Behaviour and Pastoral Plan will be drawn up involving child, parents and the Academy.
 Outside agencies may also become involved at this point.
-Weekly reporting to parents will set targets for the child.
-This can move to a daily basis.
-The Governing body will be kept informed of the progress or lack of progress, as this may lead to a fixed term exclusion. - Negative behaviour and discussions with parents will be documented using CPOMs and will be available for all senior staff to access at any time.
+Parents will be involved throughout the process until the completion of the plan.
+The Governing body will be kept informed of the progress or lack of progress, as this may lead to a fixed term exclusion. - If a serious incident occurs then senior staff will take a witness statement from the child involved, the staff and any other pupil involved in the incident.
+This will trigger the completion of a Positive Handling Plan and a Risk Assessment Individual Pupil Plan. - Negative behaviour and discussions with parents will be documented using CPOMs and will be available for all senior staff to access at any time.
 All staff have a responsibility to add incidents to the school CPOMs system.